Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 and two voters with the following preference order:

 \item One voter with the preference order $E \pref V \pref d \pref p$, and one voter with the preference order $d \pref p \pref \revnot{E} \pref \revnot{V}$. \item One voter with the preference order $p \pref V \pref E \pref d$, and one voter with the preference order $\revnot{E} \pref d \pref p \pref \revnot{V}$. \end{enumerate} We illustrate the results of head-to-head contests between the candidates in Figure~\ref{fig:copeland1reduction}.
-We claim that there is a vertex cover of size at most $h$ for $G$ if and only if $p$ can become a winner of the election by adding at most $k:=h$ candidates.
+We claim that there is a vertex cover of size at most $h$ for $G$ if and only if $p$ can become a winner of the election by adding at most $k\coloneqq h$ candidates.

+Sometimes, when we say that a vertex candidate and an edge candidate are \emph{adjacent} to each other, we mean that the corresponding vertex and edge are adjacent to each other.
 Consider a situation where we have added some subset~$A'$ of $k$ candidates ($k \leq h$; take $k = 0$ to see the situation prior to adding any of the unregistered candidates).
-The candidates have the following scores: \begin{enumerate} \item $p$ has score $\alpha \edgesetsize + k$ ($p$ ties head-to-head contests with all the edge candidates and wins all the head-to-head contests with the vertex candidates). \item $d$ has score $1 + \alpha k$ ($d$ wins the head-to-head contest with $p$ and ties all the head-to-head contests with the vertex candidates). \item Each added vertex candidate $v$ has score $3 + \alpha k$ ($v$ ties the head-to-head contests with $d$ and the remaining $k-1$ vertex candidates and wins the head-to-head contests with the three edge candidates that are adjacent to $v$). \item Each edge candidate~$e$ has score $\alpha \edgesetsize + k + 1 - c(e)$, where $c(e)$ is the number of vertices from $A'$ that are adjacent to $e$ ($e$ ties head-to-head contests with $p$ and the remaining edge candidates and wins head-to-head contests with $d$ and all the added vertex candidates except those that are adjacent to $e$). \end{enumerate} In effect, it is easy to see that $p$ is a winner of the election if and only if $A'$ corresponds to a vertex cover of $G$. \end{proof}
+The candidates have the following scores: \begin{enumerate} \item $p$ has score $\alpha \edgesetsize + k$ ($p$ ties head-to-head contests with all edge candidates and wins all head-to-head contests with the vertex candidates). \item $d$ has score $1 + \alpha k$ ($d$ wins the head-to-head contest with $p$ and ties all head-to-head contests with the vertex candidates). \item Each added vertex candidate $v$ has score $3 + \alpha k$ ($v$ ties the head-to-head contests with $d$ and the remaining $k-1$ vertex candidates and wins the head-to-head contests with the three edge candidates that are adjacent to~$v$). \item Each edge candidate~$e$ has score $\alpha \edgesetsize + k + 1 - c(e)$, where $c(e)$ is the number of vertex candidates from $A'$ that are adjacent to $e$ ($e$ ties head-to-head contests with $p$ and the remaining edge candidates and wins head-to-head contests with $d$ and all added vertex candidates except those that are adjacent to $e$). \end{enumerate} In effect, it holds that $p$ is a winner of the election if and only if $A'$ corresponds to a vertex cover of $G$. \end{proof}